List of most-subscribed YouTube channels: PewDiePie vs T-Series

 In mid-2018, the subscriber count of the Indian music video channel T-Series rapidly approached that of Swedish web comedian and Let's Player PewDiePie, who was the most-subscribed user on YouTube at the time.
 As a result, fans of PewDiePie and T-Series, other YouTubers, and celebrities showed their support for both channels.
-During the competition, both channels gained a large number of subscribers at a rapid rate, and surpassed each other's subscriber count on multiple occasions in February, March, and April 2019.
+During the competition, both channels gained a large number of subscribers at a rapid rate, and surpassed each other's subscriber count on multiple occasions in early 2019.
 T-Series eventually permanently surpassed PewDiePie, and on May 29, 2019, it became the first channel to reach 100 million subscribers.

 In 2024, when MrBeast surpassed T-Series, he tweeted that his fans had "avenged" PewDiePie.
 In the lead-up to MrBeast's channel becoming the most-subscribed, T-Series issued a call for subscribers.
 Meanwhile, MrBeast urged his fans to not see the competition between his channel and T-Series as "this country versus that country", while also warning against anyone becoming hateful.